Suzhou Museum

 The Suzhou Museum (蘇州博物館 (Sūzhōu Bówùguǎn)) is a museum of ancient Chinese art, paintings, calligraphy and handmade crafts in Suzhou, Jiangsu, China.
 It is one of the most visited museums in the world, with more than 2 million visitors in 2018.
 The Folk Branch of the museum is at the Bei family ancestral temple near Lion Grove Garden.
+The Western New Pavilion was designed by renowned architect I.M.
+Pei and was completed and opened in 2006.

 History

 The Suzhou Museum was founded in 1960, originally located in the former residence of Zhong Wang, an important general during the Taiping Rebellion.
 In 1986 the Suzhou Folk Museum, which later became the National Key Culture Relics Protection Unit, opened on the 2,500th anniversary of Suzhou's establishment.
 In 2006 the museum moved to its present location, a building designed by Suzhou-born Chinese-American architect I.M.
 Pei.
 The new building covers an area of 10,700 square meters (115,173 square feet) along with a construction area over 19000 square meters (20,451 square feet).
 In addition to the renovation of Taipingtianguo Zhongwang Mansion, the total construction area reaches 26,500 square meters (285,243 square feet), costing 3.39 million Chinese Yuan.